AMDmi3/opening_hours.js/README.md

 ### Regression testing

 Simple node.js based test framework is bundled.
-You can run it with `node test.js` or with `make test`.
+You can run it with `node test.js` or with `make check`.

 The current results of this test are also tracked in the repository and can be viewed [here](/test.log).
-Run `make test-dev` to compare the test results with the results from the last commit.
+Run `make check-test` to compare the test results with the results from the last commit.
 Note that this file uses [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) which can be interpreted by cat in the terminal.

 ### Testing with real data

 #### Large scale

-To see how this library performances in the real OpenStreetMap world you can run `make real_test` or `node real_test.js` (data needs to be exported first) to try to process every value which uses the opening_hours syntax from [taginfo][] with this library.
+To see how this library performances in the real OpenStreetMap world you can run `make osm-tag-data-check` or `node real_test.js` (data needs to be exported first) to try to process every value which uses the opening_hours syntax from [taginfo][] with this library.

 Currently (March 2014) this library can parse 97 % (245639/253588) of all opening_hours values in OSM.
 If identical values appear multiple times then each value counts.

 #### Small scale

 Python script to search with regular expressions over OSM opening_hours style tags is bundled.
-You can run it with `make regex_search` or `./regex_search.py` which will search on the opening_hours tag.
-To search over different tags either use `make regex_search SEARCH=$tagname` (this also makes sure that the tag you would like to search on will be downloaded if necessary) or run `./regex_search.py $path_to_downloaded_taginfo_json_file`.
+You can run it with `make run-regex_search` or `./regex_search.py` which will search on the opening_hours tag.
+To search over different tags either use `make run-regex_search "SEARCH=$tagname"` (this also makes sure that the tag you would like to search on will be downloaded if necessary) or run `./regex_search.py $path_to_downloaded_taginfo_json_file`.

 This script not only shows you if the found value can be processed with this library or not, it also indicates using different colors if the facility is currently open (open: green, unknown: magenta, closed: blue).